 Generate keywords.
 Unless you’re a walking thesaurus, you need something to draw ideas and words from.
 Use a topic overview to find an entry about your topic and pull words from it.
 Here are some resources that provide topic overviews that you might find helpful.

 But then sometimes there are just too many possibilities.
-Choose keywords that draw on the terminology from studies on literary texts and on your topic.
+Choose keywords that draw on the terminology from your focused topic and research question.
 Explore what the experts have to say in order to choose those keywords that will be most helpful to you.